deepdivered/rpg-soundboard/README.md

 # Neotrellis M4 MP3 Sound Board
-I tried this original sound board project.
-The biggest issue i had is the 8mb storage limit.
+I tried this original sound board project. you can see the original project here https://github.com/israelperez/heroquest The biggest issue i had is the 8mb storage limit.
 I saw there is mp3 support for circuit python.  https://learn.adafruit.com/circuitpython-essentials/circuitpython-mp3-audio
 Mp3 files are 5x or more smaller that wav files.

 # NeoTrellis M4 Soundboard